 Allowance for Bad Debts a.k.a.
-Allowance for Doubtful Accounts: A balance sheet account that represents the total estimated amount that the company will not be able to collect from its total Accounts Receivable.
+Allowance for Doubtful Accounts: A balance sheet account that represents the total estimated amount that the company will not be able to collect out of its total Accounts Receivable.

 Bad Debts Expense is an income statement account while the latter is a balance sheet account.
 Bad Debts Expense represents the uncollectible amount for credit sales made during the period.
 Allowance for Bad Debts, on the other hand, is the uncollectible portion of the entire Accounts Receivable.

 You can also use Doubtful Accounts Expense and Allowance for Doubtful Accounts in lieu of Bad Debts Expense and Allowance for Bad Debts.
 However, it is a good practice to use a uniform pair.
 Some say that Bad Debts have a higher degree of uncollectibility that Doubtful Accounts.
-Today, the distinction is not really significant.
+In actual practice, however, the distinction is not really significant.

-Gray Network Services estimates that $100.00 of its credit revenue for the period will not be collected.
+Gray Electronic Repair Services estimates that $100.00 of its credit revenue for the period will not be collected.
 The entry at the end of the period would be: